 When dealing with large national/multi-national companies, we expect the same commitment to anti-slavery practices including a satisfactory modern slavery statement and supply chain due diligence.

 To minimise the risks of slavery and human trafficking at James Hall & Company Ltd and our supply chains, we aim to give training, where necessary to all relevant members of staff.
 This is continued to be renewed/updated on an annual basis.

-Over the next 12 months our main objective is to continue to manage the reduction of the risk of modern slavery by continuing to manage the risks within the James Hall Group of Companies and our supply chain.
+Over the coming years and beyond, we will continue to work with our employees and suppliers to develop our training on the topic of modern slavery and continue to strengthen James Hall and Company’s due diligence, process both internally and with our suppliers.
 Our strategy will be to focus on changing risks and be responsive as possible to any new risks to make sure we act immediately to address any concerns.